smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 # Base Django App

+ A customizable Django foundation with Tailwind CSS, HTMX, Loguru logging, and streamlined user management.
+Includes ready-to-use JavaScript modules for enhanced frontend interactivity.

     I'm making this for fun, it's not finished but feel free to use it, don't question my old messy code that I plan on refactoring later :)

 ## Installation and Setup
 1. Clone the repository to your local machine: